-Social impacts are limits on or changes to the ability of people to realise their human rights, as defined by international standards, where these limits or changes are connected to an organisation's operations, products, and/or services.
+Social impacts are limits on or changes to the ability of people to realise their human rights, where these limits or changes are connected to an organisation's operations, products, and/or services.
 Social impacts can be relevant for the following four key groups of people:

-- The organisation's workforce; - The workforce of entities in the organisation's upstream and downstream value chain who have a role in the development or distribution of the organisation's products or services; - Community members that can be affected by the organisation's own operational sites or infrastructure or that of entities in the organisation's value chain; and - Consumers, end users or others impacted by use of the organisation's products or services.
+- The organisation's workforce (employees and contract workers); - The workforce (employees and contract workers) of entities in the organisation's upstream and downstream value chain who have a role in the development or distribution of the company's products or services; - Community members that can be affected by the organisation's own operational sites or infrastructure or that of entities in the organisation's value chain; and - Consumers, end users or others impacted by use of the organisation's products or services.

-Environmental and social impacts can be positive or negative, direct (through the entity's own activities) or indirect (including through the entity's business relationships) and may manifest as short, medium, and long-term changes to the balance, stock, flow, availability, and quality of natural, social and human capital.^{4 5} measures, indicators and other information that express the degree to which the organisation has caused or contributed to environmental and social impacts in the reporting period through activities and outputs that represent sources of environmental and social impact.
+Environmental and social impacts can be positive or negative, direct (through the entity's own activities) or indirect (including through the entity's business relationships) and may manifest as short, medium, and long-term changes to the balance, stock, flow, availability, and quality of natural, social and human capital.4 5